Agenda item - Presentation -Covid Recovery Plan Strategy and Update on Outbreak Control Plan

 You are here - Home : Council and Democracy : Councillors and Committees : Agenda item

-41.1 The Director of Public Health, Alistair Hill, gave a presentation (copy uploaded to the agenda pack on the council website) detailing the arrangements being put into place going forward both to seek to continue to contain the number of cases across the city and importantly to foster and sustain recovery and to build resilience in the event of any future spikes in infection rates.
+31.1 The Director of Public Health, Alistair Hill, gave a presentation detailing the arrangements being put into place going forward both to seek to continue to contain the number of cases across the city and importantly to foster and sustain recovery and to build resilience in the event of any future spikes in infection rates.
 Although the mortality rate in the city remained relatively low compared to other parts of the country all partners were continuing to work to ensure that there was sufficient to respond effectively to any changes which took place.
 Details of infection levels and mortality rates week by week were shown.
 The slides accompanying this presentation were displayed at the meeting and would also be attached to the agenda and council website.
-Data provided related to the period up to 20 January 2021.
+Data provided related to the period up to 9 November.

 31.2 It was explained that the results of contact tracing to date had indicated that that the greatest individual exposure was within households closely followed by mixing between households and related to the pre-lockdown period.
 Whilst data relating to settings was useful in helping to inform prevention but did not necessarily mean that transmission had occurred in those settings.
 There had been more cases in staff who worked in, hospitality, retail and other workplaces in the city and contact had been made to support these employers.